 Conference breakdown: SEC (3), Pac-12 (4), AAC (1), ACC (1), Big 12 (1)

 Kenneth Massey (BCS)

-Looking at each of the rankings, it’s clear that Kentucky has played the toughest schedule so far in 2012.
-The Wildcats are first in three rankings (NCAA – games played, Anderson & Hester, and Colley), 2nd in NCAA – cumulative, 4th in Kenneth Massey, and 5th in Sagarin.
-UK’s 2012 schedule was ranked 10th in Steele’s preseason rankings.
+Looking at each of the rankings, it’s clear that Georgia has played the toughest schedule so far in 2013.
+The Bulldogs are first in five rankings (NCAA – games played, Anderson & Hester, Colley Matrix, Jeff Sagarin, and Kenneth Massey).
+UGA’s 2013 schedule was ranked 23rd in Phil Steele’s preseason rankings.

 SEC teams also have played the toughest schedules so far according to the rankings.
 They are listed first in each BCS computer rankings and the NCSS method for games played.
 The SEC is second in the NCAA method for games played plus future games.